vishruthb/notes/content/Computer Systems/Operating Systems/🏠 Process.md

 A *heavyweight abstraction* that tracks the many processes running simultaneously, providing a way for the OS to represent a process in the kernel:
 - Contains all the info about a process
 - Memory management information
-- Scheduling an execution information
+- Scheduling and execution information
 - I/O and file management
 # Process Creation
 Every process is created by another process.